Ana Conta-Kernbach: Career

 That year, at the request of the Ministry of Education, Conta-Kernbach produced two reports evaluating vocational education available to girls in France.
 The following year, she provided an assessment on the same topic for girls from Saint Petersburg.
 In 1895, she completed her doctorate, again graduating magna cum laude, and returned to Iași, where she began teaching pedagogy and psychology at the Mihail Sturdza Normal School and would remain there for more than 20 years.
-She also was named by the Ministry of Education as the director of the Şcolii Normale de Aplicaţie (Normal School of Applications) and worked to modernize the professionalism of teachers with pedagogic training at both schools.
+She also was named by the Ministry of Education as the director of the Școlii Normale de Aplicație (Normal School of Applications) and worked to modernize the professionalism of teachers with pedagogic training at both schools.
 Her approach to pedagogy was to use both association and experimental psychology put forth by masters like John Amos Comenius, Friedrich Fröbel, John Locke, and others and apply their ideas to education from a Romanian context.

 Conta-Kernbach was one of the first Romanian delegates sent by the government to international scientific meetings.
 She participated in the International Congress of Women's Institutions, held in Paris in 1899, the International Congress of Pedagogy, hosted in Brussels in 1911, as well as other events hosted in Geneva and Nuremberg.
 They also sent her abroad to research the organization of schools in France and Germany and she became the first woman admitted to the General Council of Instruction.
 The Council of Instruction is the body which determines requirements for schooling and from 1913 until her death, she served as the inspector for all girls' schools throughout the country.
 She was awarded the medal Răsplata Muncii pentru Învățământ (Educational Work Reward Medal) first class, for primary education and later the same award for secondary education.

 During World War I, Conta-Kernbach became involved in the feminist movement and began publishing articles about wage equity and protecting women's rights to be professionals.
 She proposed that women be allowed to become citizens in their own right, and supported women's suffrage, co-founding the Asociția pentru emanciparea civilă și politică a femeilor române (Association for the Civil and Political Emancipation of Romanian Women) in Iași in 1918, along with Calypso Botez, Maria Baiulescu, Elena Meissner, Ella Negruzzi, Izabela Sadoveanu, Ortansa Satmary, and Olga Sturdza.
 The goals of the Association were to work for legal, socio-economic, and political rights of women.
 That year, universal suffrage for men over the age of 21 was passed by the legislature and women were promised that at a future date their right to vote would be considered.
 In 1920, Conta-Kernbach petitioned the legislature to grant political rights for women who had demonstrated their public service, participated in the war, or who were wives and mothers of soldiers who fought in the conflict.